emskiphoto/noaa-weather-hourly/README.md

 ## Download NOAA LCD .CSV file
 `noaa-weather-hourly` takes a raw NOAA Local Climatological Data .csv-format file as input.
 Download file(s) for a specific location and date range from NOAA as follows.
 NOAA changed the download process & interface in 2024 to use AWS buckets for storage.
 As of December 2024 the new and old methods both work.
+No account or API key is required, just an email address.

 [NOAA Data Tools: Local Climatological Data](https://www.ncdc.noaa.gov/cdo-web/datatools/lcd) [LCD Documentation](https://www.ncei.noaa.gov/data/local-climatological-data/doc/LCD_documentation.pdf)